US stocks push higher on Wall Street in afternoon trading

-Energy stocks fell broadly as U.S. crude oil prices slipped 5%.
-Valero Energy fell 0.6%.
+Energy stocks fell broadly as U.S. crude oil prices slid 5.5%.
+Valero Energy fell 0.4%.

 Wall Street's focus remains on inflation and the Fed's attempt to rein in high prices by raising interest rates.
 The central bank has already raised interest rates four times this year and markets expect them to deliver another jumbo-sized interest rate increase of three-quarters of a percentage point at their next meeting in two weeks.